Major depression with psychotic features is a mental disorder in which a person has depression along with loss of touch

 This is a serious condition.
 You will need immediate treatment and close monitoring by a provider.

 You may need to take medicine for a long time to prevent the depression from coming back.
 Depression symptoms are more likely to return than psychotic symptoms.

-The risk of suicide is much higher in people with depression with psychotic symptoms than in those without psychosis.
+The risk for suicide is much higher in people with depression with psychotic symptoms than in those without psychosis.
 You may need to stay in the hospital if you have thoughts of suicide.
 The safety of other people must also be considered.